codeagrim/Mongo-Playground/Readme.md

     Handle Image file - Via Multer Middleware
     Created new Record in DB
-    -password -refreshToken -> Removed these using select method
+    -password -refreshToken -> Removed these using select method fs.unlinkSync(FilePath) // remove the temp files as the file operation failed

  -->